lowlevel-1989/dbar4gun/README.md

 For additional Wiimotes, connect them directly via Bluetooth since DolphinBar becomes slow if more than one Wiimote is connected.

-To play closer to the screen, use a 180-degree fisheye lens.
-This will give the camera a wider field of view, allowing you to enjoy a more immersive experience.

 ***for more precision, place the sensor bar over the screen***

 ## Feature support